 |Face to face counselling:||Yes|

-My working hours are 9am-8pm, Tuesday-Friday.
+My working hours are 9am-8pm, Tuesday-Thursday, and Fridays from 10am - 2pm.
 Please contact me for more details and my availability.

 Types of client